thegetty/terracottas/source/views/discussion/discussion-c.md

 application of clay parts, to depict in three dimensions the details of the chiton and himation, such as the circular folds and the hem of the himation on the figures’ torsos and the lateral folds of the chiton.
 On the inside bent knee of one figure ([cat.
-38](38)), there are vertical strokes in the clay, made by fingers pulling downward.
-The structure is in any case well smoothed and finished on the interior: there is a slight ridge at the waist in two of the statues.
+38](../38/)), there are vertical strokes in the clay, made by fingers pulling downward.
+The structure is, in any case, well smoothed and finished on the interior: there is a slight ridge at the waist in two of the statues.
 The coroplast attempted to smooth the surface, probably using a throwing stick, from the opening in the base, as can be seen by the circular traces left on the interior